Adidas joins European-led effort on Bangladesh factories

-(Reuters) - Sporting goods maker Adidas AG (ADSGn.DE) has signed a pact to promote the safety of garment workers in Bangladesh, picking a European-led initiative over a rival U.S. drive, it said on Tuesday.
+(Reuters) - Sporting goods maker Adidas AG (ADSGn.DE) has signed on to a pact to promote the safety of garment workers in Bangladesh, a shareholder activist group said on Tuesday.

-Adidas said although it had only limited production in Bangladesh, it thought that signing the Accord on Fire and Building Safety in Bangladesh would complement its own monitoring efforts in the country.
+Adidas was the first of 21 companies to make “a firm commitment” to the Accord on Fire and Building Safety in Bangladesh after being approached by the shareholder group, said Lauren Compere, an executive of Boston Common Asset Management.
+The firm is affiliated with the Interfaith Center on Corporate Responsibility, which led the drive.

 Adidas’ move could put pressure on other clothing companies to press for improved factory conditions after more than 1,100 workers were killed in the collapse of a Bangladesh garment plant in April, the largest in a string of deadly incidents in the country.